-The church missionaries have, in general, pursued the same plans as those of their fellow-labourers in Ceylon.
+The church missionaries have, in general, pursued the same plans as those of their fellowlabourers in Ceylon.
 Their schools are numerous and well conducted, and are producing a very powerful impression on the inhabitants of the whole of the surrounding country.
-The heathens, and particularly the priests, perceiving what must be the inevitable effects of such institutions, have, as in other places, called into exercise all their power of annoyance and opposition.
-In some few instances the missionaries have had their trials from this source, but there can be no doubt that, in the stability, the continued success of their schools, and they will, by the favour of the Most High, even-tually triumph.
+The heathens, and particularly the priests, perceiving what must be the inevitable effects of such institutions, have, as in other places, called into exercise all their power of annovance and opposition.
+In some few instances the missionaries have had their trials from this source, but there can be no doubt that, in the stability, the continued success of their schools, and the influence they are exerting among the people, they will, by the favour of the Most High, eventually triumph.
 In their missionary warfare they are greatly aided by their press, by which copies of the Scriptures, and religious treatises and tracts, are supplied with facility and dispersed in abundance.
 No power can prevent the people from reading, and the result, as has already appeared, will be, that the heathenism by which they are surrounded must be weakened in its hold of the hearts and minds of the people, until it shall be supplanted by the pure and ennobling principles of the gospel of Christ.